-Michael Liut is a Computer Science Ph.D. candidate under the supervision of Dr. Antoine Deza and Dr. Frantisek Franek in the Advanced Optimization Research Laboratory (AdvOL) at McMaster University.
+Michael Liut is a Computer Science Ph.D. candidate under the supervision of Dr. Antoine Deza and Dr. Frantisek Franek at the Advanced Optimization Research Laboratory (AdvOL) at McMaster University.
 He is also a Lecturer at the University of Toronto and both a Research Engineer and the Systems Infrastructure Engineer for the AdvOL at McMaster University.

 Michael currently holds his M.Eng. in Software Engineering, his B.A.Sc. in Honours Computer Science, and is one of the youngest candidates pursuing their Computer Science Ph.D. in the Department of Computing and Software at McMaster University.

 In 2016, Michael Co-Founded, Life in Computing & Software, the first graduate club in his department.
 Soon after, he was elected as the departmental Council Representative to the McMaster Engineering Graduate Society (EGS).
 In 2017, Michael was unanimously appointed as the Vice President of the EGS, and in May of 2018, Michael was appointed as the President of the EGS, where he continues to bring change and make a positive difference for the graduate student community.